covid-open-data/xform-casecount-who/README.md

 Primary Commands:
 - `make run-workflow`
-  - Runs the xform and git-push.
+  - Runs the xform, CSV validation, and git-push.
   - Running locally via docker-compose does not commit and push.
 Edit [.github/actions/git-push/docker-compose.yml](.github/actions/git-push/docker-compose.yml) to modify this behaviour if needed.
 - `make run-xform`
   - Run the xform.
+- `make run-validate-csv`
+  - The the CSV validation.
 - `make run-git-push`
   - Run git push.